RomanFama592/shortilin-client-web/README.md

 - _generate shortened URLs on its main page_
 - _by adding the ID, it performs redirection using an intermediate screen and a waiting time to display the complete URL_
-- _thanks to SSR, the redirection page copies all metadata from the target page, allowing the preview of thumbnails and other information before entering_
 - _the page has a general dark mode that is saved in the local storage to always remember your choice_
 - _it includes a custom 404 error page_